dsfellows/dsfellows/week_7_agenda.md

 + [Leaflet](http://leafletjs.com/) is a javascript library that can be used with Carto and other mapping programs.
 (See a [comparison](https://www.mapbox.com/help/mapbox-gl-js-fundamentals/) with Mapbox GL JS.)

 ## Project work
-+ If technology were no obstacle, what would you want this project to look like?
-+ What kinds of skills/tools would we need?
-+ Has this work with maps suggested any possibilities?
++ How could this mapping work fit into our project?
++ Gathering and presenting info on different lab sites

-## Loose ends
+# Loose ends

 possible to work with historic maps?